vmware-samples/validated-solutions-for-cloud-foundation/pca/docs/sample-project/4-configure-profiles.md

     | Tier-0 logical router | sfo-w01-ec01-t0-gw01  |
     | Edge cluster          | sfo-w01-ec01          |

-#### Configure Storage Profiles in Cloud Assembly
+#### Configure Storage Profiles in Aria Automation Assembler

-You configure type of storage for the provisioned workloads by defining a storage profile in Cloud Assembly for the specific cloud account and region.
+You configure type of storage for the provisioned workloads by defining a storage profile in Aria Automation Assembler for the specific cloud account and region.

 ##### UI Procedure

-1. Log in to the vRealize Automation cloud services console at **`https://<vra_fqdn>/csp/gateway/portal`** with a user assigned the **Cloud Assembly administrator** service role.
+1. Log in to the Aria Automation services console at **`https://<vra_fqdn>/csp/gateway/portal`** with a user assigned the **Aria Automation Assembler administrator** service role.

 2. On the main navigation bar, click **Services**.

-3. Under **My services**, click **Cloud Assembly**.
+3. Under **My services**, click **Aria Automation Assembler**.

 4. Click the **Infrastructure** tab.